 Time required: 3-4 hours

 Serbia isn’t usually the first country that comes to mind for canyoning, which makes Tribuća Canyon one of the region’s best-kept secrets.
-This canyon set in lush forest is challenging but also suitable for first-timers; we visit on our 7 day multi-activity holiday in Serbia.
+This canyon set in lush forest is challenging but also suitable for first-timers who are in good physical condition; we visit on our 7 day multi-activity holiday in Serbia.

 Descend the valley along the water that springs from the Bobija Mountain, and it is the main tributary of the Trešnjica River.
 Come to the entrance of the Tribuća canyon, where the first waterfall of five begins.
 Abseiling down these waterfalls and jumping into pools is some of the best adrenalin-rush fun you can have in Serbia.